pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 You need to submit your zip file in [CASS](https://cssystem.cse.ust.hk/UGuides/cass/index.html) (not CANVAS).
+As well as push on your github repository before DDL!

 The deadline of assignment 1 is **`7 Nov.
 2020, 23:55`**.